-A delicious oven-roasted recipe for sweet and sticky chicken.
-I promise, this is the BEST sauce for baked chicken that you will ever taste!
-It’s quick & easy, only takes minutes to prepare, and will please the entire family!
-Enjoy with a side of easy roasted broccoli.
+This sticky chicken has the BEST sauce for baked chicken that you will ever taste!
+It’s quick & easy, only takes minutes to prepare, and will have your family eating more veggies just to soak up the extra sauce.

 Have you ever licked your fingers at dinner because the sauce in your dish was so good?
 Ever scooped extra vegetables – especially the ones you don’t like – just because they were coated in that amazing sauce?